utah-data-mining-spring23/utah-data-mining-spring23.github.io/_assignments/project.md

 * What progress you have made towards your proposed goal? (just data collection is _not_ an option)
 * If you tried some basic approaches: what worked well and what did not?
 * What could be done to improve the basic approaches?
-* What experiments have you run and are you planning to run to demonstrate the effectiveness?
+* What other experiments have you run and are you planning to run to demonstrate the effectiveness?

-Each student group should schedule a time to meet with the instructor the week the intermediate report is due.
-Bring a print out of the intermediate report to this meeting --- it can be updated after the peer review.
-A mechanism for signing up will be available closer to this date.

-The instructor will attempt to provide feedback to make the final reports as strong as possible.
-Thus the more progress you have made and the more information you include, the more success you will likely have with your final report.

 ## Final Report (50 points)